julienkay/com.doji.genesis/readme.md

 - Go to https://skybox.blockadelabs.com/ to generate a new panorama.
 - Use the menu *Genesis -> Import from Skybox Lab via ID*, enter the ID and hit *Import*

-On the generated prefab, there is a material that has two properties *MinDistance* and *MaxDistance*.
-The depth estimation does not give information about absolute depth.
-So you can use these sliders to get the scale right.
+On the generated prefab, there is a material that has two properties *Depth Multiplier* and *Max Depth Cutoff*.
-Good values for a realistic scale of the scene depends on the contents of the image.
+- The depth estimation does not give information about absolute depth.
+So you can use the *Depth Multiplier* to get the scale right, but you can also just scale the Unity object normally.
+Good values for a realistic scale of the scene depend on the contents of the image.
-For *MinDistance* ask yourself: "How far away is the closest surface in this image?"
-Maybe look below and try to guess how far you are above the ground.
-For *MaxDistance* equally ask yourself: How far away is the furthest surface in this image?
-For outdoor scenes, this value will be much higher than for interior scenes.
-*MaxDistance* should alwas be greater than *MinDistance*
+- *Max Depth Cutoff* you'll probably rarely have to touch, but it clamps any larger depth values to that number.
+It is sometimes needed to remove artifacts when very high depth values appear in the estimation.
+Other than that you can use it to simply bring far away surfaces in closer.

 ## Ideas
 Not a roadmap, just some general thoughts and ideas I have for the future.